-What Is SMARTER & What Does It Have To Do With My Investigation?
+What Is SMARTER & What Does It Have To Do With Your Investigation?

-A 2-Day TapRooT® Root Cause Analysis Training Course encompasses essential tools and techniques required to successfully accomplish an investigation of an incident
+A 2-Day TapRooT® Root Cause Analysis Training Course encompasses essential tools and techniques required to successfully accomplish an investigation of an incident—SMARTER is one of them.

-Prior to beginning the investigation, it’s imperative that you keep an open and curious mind, leaving all assumptions, biases, guesses, and preconceptions out of the process.
+If you’re wondering what SMARTER is, read on.
+Prior to beginning your investigation, it’s imperative that you keep an open and curious mind, leaving all assumptions, biases, guesses, and preconceptions out of the process.

-You’ll begin the TapRooT® root cause analysis by planning to obtain the most accurate and thorough information essential to your incident investigation.
-Planning is then followed up by the TapRooT® System of investigating and analyzing the incident to pinpoint Causal Factors and their root causes.
+You’ll begin the TapRooT® Root Cause Analysis by planning to obtain the most accurate and thorough information essential to your incident investigation.
+Planning is followed up by the TapRooT® System of investigating and analyzing the incident to pinpoint Causal Factors and their root causes.
 In this phase, it’s crucial to remember that “You can’t solve all human performance problems with discipline, training, and procedures.”

 By providing better root cause analysis and a key tool, the Corrective Action Helper® Guide, TapRooT® helps investigators develop better corrective actions and directs investigators to use ways beyond their experience to solve problems

-In a TapRooT® root cause analysis investigation, a corrective action is a mistake or failure that, if corrected, could have prevented an incident or significantly mitigated its consequences.
-Based on the Corrective Action Helper® Guide, you can develop some simple, SMARTER corrective actions.
+In a TapRooT® RCA investigation, a corrective action is a mistake or failure that, if corrected, could have prevented an incident or significantly mitigated its consequences.
+Based on the Corrective Action Helper® Guide, you can develop some simple SMARTER corrective actions.

 SMARTER is an acronym that spells out specific considerations for your corrective actions.
 You will consider each letter and an associated series of questions or statements when formulating your corrective actions.